Strip Pit Fishing

-MAHA has over 1500 acres of mining land for fishing and hunting in Southeast Kansas and 40 acres in Southwest Missouri.
-The Kansas strip pit fishing lakes were stocked over 20 years ago with bass, crappie, bluegill and channel catfish.
+MAHA has over 700 acres of strip pit land for fishing and hunting in Southeast Kansas and 40 acres in Southwest Missouri.
+The Kansas strip pit fishing lakes were stocked over 40 years ago with bass, crappie, bluegill and channel catfish.
 The Missouri strip pit fishing lakes were stocked with the same fish at about the same period of time, but don’t have the variety of water to choose from as our Kansas lakes.

 Many fishermen and women are attracted to strip pit fishing because of the amount of trophy fish that have been caught.
 Over the years, many bass in the 7+ pound range and crappie in the 2+ pound range have been caught and released by our members.
 Catfishing is overlooked by many of our members but several have reported catching channel cats over 10 pounds.